-The COVID-19 Coronavirus pandemic is making many families rethink their family safety plans.
-If you have made the choice to purchase a firearm for home or self defense, it may spur questions from your children or you may be looking for how to best introduce your children to a new gun in the home.
+Current events over the past few years have made many families rethink their family safety plans.
+As we have seen, record gun sales are the results of millions of people purchasing their first firearm.
+If you recently made the choice to purchase a firearm for home or self-defense, it may spur questions from your children or you may be looking for how to best introduce your children to a new gun in the home.

 If your children have questions about why you chose to purchase a firearm, it’s best not to lay out your rationale since the answers may worry the children about the potential for a home invasion or emergency situation.
 Instead, simply state that a new firearm is being added to your family’s safety plan.
 For example, say “It’s something I decided to get to keep us safe, just like we have seat belts in our cars, and a first aid kit in the bathroom, and a fire extinguisher in the kitchen.
 It’s one of our safety tools.”